Don't Forget I Love You

-Don't Forget I Love You (不要忘记我爱你) is a 2022 Chinese romantic comedy film and the sequel to The Stolen Years.
-It was written and directed by Wong Chun-chun and starring Gulnazar and Jasper Liu.
-The film follows the love story of a psychologist and a composer.
-The film premiered in China on 14 February 2022, during the Valentine's Day.
+Don't Forget I Love You (不要忘记我爱你) is a 2022 romantic comedy film and the sequel to The Stolen Years.
+The film is a Chinese-Hong Kong co-production and was written and directed by Wong Chun-chun and starring Gulnazar and Jasper Liu.
+It follows the love story of a psychologist and a composer.
+It premiered in China on 14 February 2022 during the Valentine's Day, and on 26 May 2022 in Hong Kong.